You can get from Warsaw to Berlin by train, bus or flight.

 Yes, there are direct routes from Warsaw to Berlin with the following travel companies:

-As you won't need to change at another stop in between, direct services to Berlin tend to save you time and add more convenience, so it's worth paying attention to before you book tickets for this journey.
+As you won't need to change at another stop in between, direct services to Berlin tend to save you time and add more convenience, so it's worth paying attention to before you buy tickets for this route.

-However, we recommend buying tickets between Warsaw and Berlin online a few months in advance to get the best deals and save money on your upcoming journey.
+But we recommend booking Warsaw to Berlin tickets online a few months before your planned travel date to score the best deals and save money on your trip.

 Here are some other resources that might have the information you need